SAGE-Lab-UMass/MycoPermeNet-v2-pub/README.md

 The directory structure of this project is shown as below:

-- [.github/workflows/](.github/workflows/) contains the yml test files for GitHub Actions.

 - [data](data/) stores critical raw data, train_val and test permeability data, preprocessed labeled descriptors, unlabeled datasets for NST.
 The random seeds for [49](./data/random_seeds_49.csv) (FreeSolv, ESOL, Permeability) and [9](./data/random_seeds_9.csv) (Lipo) repetitions are also included.
 The preprocessed large MLSMR dataset is provided in this [Google Drive](https://drive.google.com/drive/folders/1qY9JcMwK-HUQ2g2xuNPPnVxtyEXt4jxh?usp=sharing), and all the [MoleculeNet benchmark datasets](https://pytorch-geometric.readthedocs.io/en/stable/generated/torch_geometric.datasets.MoleculeNet.html) are from the [PyG library](https://pyg.org/).

 - [data_tools](data_tools/) has scripts to compute descriptors, preprocess data, construct datasets, etc.

-- [model](model/) contains the pretrained Chemprop and MLP checkpoints of the MycoPermeNet-v2 model under the best random state.
-The feature columns and target scaler are also provided.
+- [best_MPN](/best_MPN) stores feature scaler, target scaler, RDKit descriptor normalization scaler, best Chemprop and MLP models for both the best MycoPermeNet-v1 and v2 models.

 - [models](models/) defines the GNN encoders, MINE model, and MLP.